OpenAPI and the Industrial Internet of Things

 When Two IT-Systems Meet ...

-The machine is connected to the MES, but qualifications are maintained in the Qualify.Net module for training management.
+The machine is connected to the MES, but qualifications are maintained in the Training Management Software Qualify.Net.
 What happened is that the two systems exchanged information in real time.
 The MES asked CAQ.Net® via OpenAPI whether the identified employee was allowed to operate the machine and the CAQ module checked whether he had already received the necessary instructions in their most current version.
 Shopfloor had briefly double-checked things with the management system.

 Application Programming Interface